-In addition, you are expected to exhibit the attitudes and behaviors that are central to student success.
+In addition, it is my expectation that you will exhibit the attitudes and behaviors that are central to student success.
 For example, as mentioned above, you are expected to be in class and be on time.
 If you repeatedly arrive late for class, leave early, or simply do not attend class, then you are breaking some of the basics of classroom etiquette.
 Missing class and being late, whether intentionally or unintentionally, shows lack of respect for your classmates and the professor.

 You should have textbooks, assignments, homework, notebooks, and writing utensils ready to go by the time class begins.
 And again, you should never send, or check, electronic messages, answer a phone, do homework for another class, engage in social media, fall asleep, or chat with other students in class.